Lifeboats of the Titanic: Lack of lifeboats and training

 Titanic only had enough lifeboats to accommodate approximately a third of the ship's total capacity.
 Had every lifeboat been filled accordingly, they still could have only evacuated about 53% of those actually on board on the night of the sinking.
-The shortage of lifeboats was not due to the lack of space; Titanic had actually been designed to accommodate up to 64 boats – nor was it because of cost, as the price of an extra 32 lifeboats (when it could have even held an extra 48) would only have been some $16,000, a tiny fraction of the $7.5 million that the company had spent on Titanic.
+The shortage of lifeboats was not due to a lack of space; Titanic had actually been designed to accommodate up to 64 lifeboats – nor was it because of cost, as the price of an extra 32 lifeboats (when it could have even held an extra 48) would only have been some $16,000, a tiny fraction of the $7.5 million that the company had spent on Titanic.
 The reason lay in a combination of outdated safety regulations and complacency by the White Star Line, Titanic's operators.